hajuri07/hajuri07/README.md

 ### About

-B.Tech CSE (AI/ML) student at JG University, Surat — graduating 2029.
+Engineering student at JG University, Ahmedabad.
 I build applications around LLMs and agentic systems, and the backend infrastructure that runs them.

 Currently working with **Golang**, **FastAPI**, and **AI agents**.
 Focused on LLMs, agentic AI, and computer vision, and building toward a career in applied AI — starting with a data science internship.